a-schaefers/themelios/README.md

 - Configure more than one pool.
 - Write zeros to more than one disk concurrently.
 - Full Disk encryption (kinda just waiting for zfsonlinux to hit maturity in this area...)
+- **Include the beadm script and with full beadm and nix grub integration on the bootloader.
+(There are big plans ahead!)**

 ## Try it in it a VM right now!
 - Fire up a virtual machine and test it for yourself using example configurations from this repo!